emiruz/adventofcode2022/README.md

 # Advent of code 2022

 The problems are solved in Haskell.
+I only had 2 weeks experience using the language prior to starting, so I learned a lot on the way.
+My main emphasis was on parsimonious code -- mostly using the standard library -- and reasonable performance.

 Each has a main function so that they can be compiled.
 Input is read via stdin.
 All solutions start with a shebang so that they can be executed directly on Unix based systems.

 Interpreter executed example:
 ```